dwmkerr/crosswords-js/README.md

 > **IMPORTANT**: This is work in progress!
 The API may change dramatically as I work out what is most suitable.

-Tiny, lightweight crossword for control for the web. **Crosswords.js** is:
+Tiny, lightweight crossword control for the web. **crosswords-js** is:

 - Lightweight
 - Fast
 - Simple
-- Framework Free
+- Framework-free

 Inspired by the excellent free online crosswords on [The Guardian Crosswords][18].